davemo88/mynews/README.md

-proof of concept to show AI can easily tailor news articles to personal prefences
+proof of concept to show AI can easily tailor news articles to personal preferences

 ### howto
 1. get an openai api key